stephenbensley/UrCoach/README.md

 ## Building from Source

 The app was developed with [Xcode](https://developer.apple.com/xcode/), which is freely available from Apple.
 After installing Xcode and cloning the repo, open the Xcode [project](UrCoach.xcodeproj) at the root of the repo.
+The Git tags correspond to App Store releases.
+Checkout the most recent tag to ensure a stable build.

 ### Dependencies